Floorp-Projects/Floorp/browser/components/urlbar/docs/firefox-suggest-telemetry.rst

   The user picked the suggestion's help button.
 :impression_only:
   The user picked some other row.
+:other:
+  The user engaged with the suggestion in some other way, for example by picking a command in the result menu.
+This is a catch-all category and going forward Glean telemetry should be preferred.

 The event's ``extra`` contains the following properties: